dann-lam/yt-audio-only/README.md

 ## Usage

 Clone the project --> In Chrome --> Extensions --> Manage Extensions --> Load unpacked --> Load the folder --> Activate the extension --> Go to a youtube video --> Push the button --> Enjoy the lesser bandwidth usage!

+## To Do
+It would be great if the button was on a toggle.
+It would also be great if there was a to remember which should be on a video, it doesn't make too much sense to hit the button every single time a youtube video is loaded.